 The fastest way to kill something special, is to compare it to something else.” – Unknown

 Have you ever faced this scenario?
 You’ve had a great weekend and you’re feeling pretty damn happy until you rock up at work and start hearing what other people did on their weekend.
-The more you hear, the more you realise your weekend doesn’t sound so good after all, at least not compared to everyone else.
+The more you hear, the more you realize your weekend doesn’t sound so good after all, at least not compared to everyone else.

 And that’s just a normal weekend, what about those special occasions?
 The romantic engagement, the wonderful party, the amazing trip overseas.
 When we compare, we allow those special moments to be overshadowed by someone else’s moment, which we view as more special.

 I’m too busy working on my own grass to notice if yours is greener.” – Unknown

 I remember ‘the grass is always greener on the other side of the fence’ saying from my childhood.
 Basically, it means what someone else has always looks better than what we have.